networknext/next/docs/operator_guide_to_aws_relays.md

 You can see a list of instance types here: https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-types.html#AvailableInstanceTypes

-But you'll really want to use the AWS console or "aws" command to list the instance types available in the region you want to run a relay in.
+But you'll really want to use the AWS console to check the instance types available in the region and zone you want to run a relay in.

-Run the amazon config tool:
+After adding a new relay, run the amazon config tool again:

 ```console
 run amazon-config
 ```

-And it will generate the code to create the relays.
+And it will generate the terraform script to create the relays.

 Then change into the terraform directory depending on env, for example in dev go: